adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 For example, we can open a link in a new tab, copy the address or bookmark it for later.
 All of which we can’t do with buttons.

-Call to action buttons — which again, are just links — are deceptive.
+Call to action buttons—which again, are just links—are deceptive.
 Users are blissfully unaware because this styling removes their natural affordance, obscuring their behaviour.

 We could make call to action buttons look like regular links.
 But this makes them visually weak which negates their prominence.
 Hence the problem.